Get started by searching below:

 Quick Answer

 Elder abuse occurs when someone intentionally harms or puts an older adult at risk.
-1 in 5 Americans aged 60 and older experience different types of elder abuse, yet only 1 in 24 cases are reported, according to the National Council on Aging (NCOA).
-Learn about the types, get examples of elder abuse, and find out if you can access financial compensation by taking legal action.
+About 1 in 6 Americans aged 60 and older experience elder abuse, yet only 1 in 24 cases are reported, according to the National Council on Aging (NCOA).
+Learn types of elder abuse examples, and find out if you can access financial compensation through legal action.

 Get a Free Case Review